 “It’s Just a Kiss”

 Perhaps this was true with Persephone, who spoke these words in Matrix Reloaded.
 However, the kiss that Trinity gives Neo at the end of the first Matrix movie, certainly seems to have had a great impact.
-He “comes back to life.”
+He “comes back to life,” after being shot dead.

 What is somewhat lost in the drama of that scene is Trinity telling Neo, for the first time, that she loves him.
-She had come close to saying this before several times – but held back.
+When we look back through the movie, she had come close to saying this several times – but refrained.

 That expression of love and the kiss have much more to them when understood in their kabbalistic framework.
-How it aligns with the Matrix story is quite amazing.
+How this aligns with the Matrix story is quite amazing.

 Four Stages of Love Leading to the Kiss

 Trinity was told by the Oracle that she would fall in love with the man who would become “the One.”
-What we find in kabbalah is that there are specific stages of intimacy leading to a very special type of kiss.
+What we find in kabbalah is that there are specific stages of intimacy related to this, leading to a very special type of kiss.